 Simple English definitions for legal terms

-Read a random definition: paternity action
+Read a random definition: underwriting spread

 A performance specification is a part of a contract that explains what one party will do for the other.
 It usually includes details about things like quality, inspection, and training.
 There are two types of specifications: performance, which sets the minimum requirements for what will be provided, and design, which explains how those requirements will be met.
 This is also called a statement of work, or SOW.